- The size of your enterprise alone isn’t enough to keep you ahead of smaller, disruptive brands in the search engines.

 Influencers are trusted individuals in your industry with a sizable engaged audience who shape people’s opinions.
 In fact, Nielsen reports that 92% of people trust the word of others when choosing products and services.

-There are dozens of ways to partner with influencers that create a win-win for both of you.
+There are dozens of ways to partner with influencers through content marketing that creates a win-win for both of you.
 For example, you can:

 - Create valuable content for their platform